Statement of Service for VA Loans

 - How long does it typically take to receive a COE once the SOS is submitted?

-- I'm in the National Guard and was activated in the past — does my activation history qualify me, and what documents do I need?
+- I served in the National Guard and had a federal activation.
+Does my activation history qualify me, and what documents do I need?

-The document must be signed by your commanding officer, adjutant, or personnel officer.
-It must also appear on official military letterhead.
-A document signed by a peer or a non-commissioned administrative staff member without authority won't satisfy VA requirements.
+The document must be signed by your commanding officer, adjutant, or personnel officer, and it must appear on official military letterhead.
+A document signed by a peer or by administrative staff without proper signing authority won’t satisfy VA requirements.
+If your commanding officer is unavailable, your adjutant or personnel office is a valid alternative.

 Lost time refers to any period of unauthorized absence or time that does not count toward creditable service.
 It is not the same as approved leave or authorized time off.
-If your service had no lost time, the document must explicitly state "none."
-A blank field is not sufficient.
+If your service had no lost time, the document must explicitly state “none.”
+A blank field is not sufficient and will require a corrected document before the lender can submit to the VA.

 It depends on your activation history.
 Guard members currently serving on federal active-duty orders need a Statement of Service.
-Guard members who previously activated and separated may use their release paperwork from that period.
-Non-activated Guard members have a separate eligibility path and should talk with a lender who works frequently with military borrowers.
+Guard members who previously activated under federal orders and separated from that period may use their release paperwork instead.
+Non-activated Guard members follow a separate eligibility path and should work with a lender who has experience with military borrowers.

 It varies by installation and unit.
 Some personnel offices turn it around in a day or two.
-Others take a week or more, especially during high-tempo periods.
-Request the document as early as possible in your home buying process.
+Others take a week or more, especially during high-tempo periods or when personnel staff are managing high request volume.
+Request the document as early as possible in your homebuying process.
 Ideally, you should have it in hand before you start making offers on homes.